MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 By default, all resources are protected by a default scope that restricts access to registered mobile applications only.

 ### Mandatory application scope
 At the application level, you can define a scope that will apply to all the resources used by this application.

-You can define the mandatory application scope from the MobileFirst Operations Console:
+In the MobileFirst Operations Console, select **[your application] → Security tab**.
+Under **Mandatory Application Scope** click on **Add to Scope**.

 ![Mandatory application scope](mandatory-application-scope.png)